Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 1. A current-term cost analysis.
 Show CAM per SF by year from lease inception to today.
 Show the growth rate.
 Show how your total occupancy cost (base rent + CAM + taxes + insurance) has trended.

 2. A market comparison.
-If you've obtained proposals from comparable spaces — even as negotiating leverage — include CAM rates from those proposals.
-You don't need to be planning to move; you need the data.
+If you have obtained proposals from comparable spaces (even just for negotiating position), include CAM rates from those proposals.
+You do not need to be planning to move.
+You need the data.

-Landlords don't like vague requests.
+Landlords do not respond well to vague requests.
 They can negotiate with a specific term sheet.

 Renegotiating the CAM Cap: Structure vs. Percentage